Life insurance for recovering alcoholics

 Typically, you’ll need to have been sober for a specified period before insurers will offer you cover.
 Depending on the insurer this could be 1 - 5 years.

-At Reassured we can compare multiple quotes and inform you about your available options, so you can secure a good deal.
+At Reassured we can compare multiple quotes and inform you about your available options.

 Even if you’ve struggled to secure life cover in the past, we have a specialist team who have a great track record of finding some form of cover for those who have been previously declined.